 Cycling is one of the few sports to take place in the real world.
 Roads are sporting arenas, mountains are turned into venues.

 Over the years different roads have become famous and even mythologised by the sport.
-On the way to Roubaix the Arenberg cobbles hold a special place in the sport because of the Paris-Roubaix race but on a normal day the road is a muddy trail used by dog walkers where there’s nothing inherently beautiful nor dramatic.
+The Arenberg cobbles hold a special place in the sport because of the Paris-Roubaix race but on a normal day the road is a muddy trail used by dog walkers where there’s nothing inherently beautiful nor dramatic.
 Similarly there’s a nice view on the way up but Milan-Sanremo’s decisive Poggio is little more than an access road to some shack-like hothouses where flowers grow, without the race it is ordinary except for its name.